They Who Feed on Shadows - Episode 6

 Another sigh.
 “So, I made him sit through his session in a costume.
 When we finished, I got him to put on his head.”

-“I don’t see how that is sound therapy, Mom.”
+“I don’t see how that is therapy.”

 “I don’t think Janine was impressed.”